 - Key worker - If you are working with a Social Worker, Behaviour Nurse or Family Support Worker, they may be the best person to help you through the process.

-Take a look at the feedback we have had on short breaks previously; Short Breaks survey results 2015-2016 [PDF 351KB]
+To see the feedback we have had on short breaks previously, read: Short Breaks survey results 2015-2016 [PDF 351KB]

 Holiday cottage at Jerusalem Farm